Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 Do you work only with new GCCs, or also with established centres?

 Both.
 Some engagements start when organisations are setting up a GCC; others involve mature centres wanting to move from delivery excellence to capability leadership.
-In established GCCs, the work often centres on clarifying mandate and resetting leadership conduct.

 How does your work connect to ODInterventions?